Balloon modelling: Equipment

-Modellers will use an assortment of balloons, usually in various colors.
+Modellers will use an assortment of balloons, usually in various colours.
 Balloon sizes are usually identified by a number: the most common size of twisting balloons is called a "260", as it is approximately two inches in diameter and 60 inches long.
 Thus, a "260" is 2×60 inches and a "160" is 1×60 inches when fully blown up.
 Although these are the most common sizes used, there are dozens of other shapes available as well.

 The most common methods for inflation are air pumps similar to bicycle pumps, electric air compressors, and the mouth.
 Inflating a balloon with the mouth is difficult and can be dangerous.
-Particularly well-trained and talented twisters, however, can blow-up several balloons at once, and some can even blow up 160s, which are much more difficult to mouth-inflate than the more common 260s, as their narrowness requires a great deal more strength and breath pressure to inflate.
+Some twisters, however, can blow up several balloons at once, and some can blow up 160s, which are more difficult to mouth-inflate than the 260s, as their narrowness requires more strength and breath pressure to inflate.